-Niger ranks last on the United Nations Development Program’s 2013 Human Development Index.
-Chronic food insecurity and infectious disease have resulted in some of the highest rates of malnutrition and mortality in the world.
-Over forty percent of children under five are chronically malnourished and the rates of acute malnutrition are well beyond the threshold for public health emergencies.
-Niger has the highest fertility rate in the world.
-Left unchecked, Niger’s rapid population growth will further undermine health service delivery and further weaken the resilience of the most vulnerable populations.
+In Niger, chronic food insecurity and infectious diseases have resulted in some of the highest rates of malnutrition and mortality in the world.
+More than 47 percent of children under five years of age are chronically undernourished, and the rates of acute malnutrition are well beyond the threshold for public health emergencies.
+Malaria accounts for 50 percent of deaths among children under five.
+Maternal mortality remains unacceptably high due to a variety of socio-economic factors, lack of access to quality care, and insufficient numbers of trained health personnel.
+In addition, Niger has the highest fertility rate in the world, with an average Nigerien woman having seven children during her lifetime.
+Left unchecked, Niger’s rapid population growth will further undermine the effective delivery of health services and weaken the resilience of the most vulnerable populations in the country.

 USAID/Niger’s health programs focus on developing the capacity of government, civil society, and other important partners to mitigate infectious diseases, including malaria and emerging health threats, while improving the quality and uptake of health services, especially family planning, reproductive health, nutrition, and maternal child health.
 To strengthen Niger’s overall healthcare system, USAID activities seek to improve the availability of essential health commodities and to strengthen Niger’s health surveillance and information systems, while also building the capacity of health facilities and providers to provide quality care.